AntBean/CDev/README.md

 For supervised, do scikit-learn on the raw data first.
 For another, do LDA (linear discriminative analysis, easiest version metric) in Euclidean space.

+## Code TODO
+pandas only works for dense